crisp code | clean design | progressive web standards

-We manage the hosting ourselves, on our dedicated servers like those on Hetzner, for everything from tiny sites to mammoth databases.
+We manage the hosting ourselves, on our dedicated servers on Hetzner, or VPS solutions on Digital Ocean or Linode, for everything from tiny sites to mammoth databases.

 We run scripts to make back-ups of your website on a mirror server every night, so your content is safe and sound while you sleep (or not).

 In the highly unlikely event that the server crashes, we're immediately intimated via email and have it up in no time.